 - 4.1.1 The masterplan for the Garden Community has been informed by the design principles developed through workshops and discussion with key stakeholders (refer to page 14) and also the constraints and opportunities plans resulting from site analysis. - 4.1.2 The masterplan is landscape led, seeking to retain and enhance the best aspects of the existing landscape and ecology through a network of open spaces with a variety of uses, creating a mosaic of habitats.
-Residents will have easy access to these green spaces, which will also accommodate walking and cycling routes, making active travel the preferred choice and promoting health and wellbeing. - 4.1.3 Working with the topography of the site, the layout places a central park at a high point in the site offering long-distance views over Brighouse and surroundings. - 4.1.4 A primary school and local centre, with a shop, cafe and community centre are located next to the main site entrance where they will be within easy reach of both new residents of the Garden Community and the existing residents of Clifton. - 4.1.5 The following pages set out four key layers of the masterplan build-up, explaining the rationale for the distribution of land uses, heights and density, landscape and open space, and access and movement. - 4.1.6 The next chapter provides further detail on the individual strategies/components of the masterplan and the specific requirements and/or limitations on their delivery.
+Residents will have easy access to these green spaces, which will also accommodate walking and cycling routes, making active travel the preferred choice and promoting health and wellbeing. - 4.1.3 A primary school and local centre, with a shop, cafe and community centre are located at the heart of the new community where they will be within easy reach of all the new residents of the Garden Community as well as the existing residents of Woodhouse. - 4.1.4 Improved connections will be mde to the existing park and cricket ground immediately to the north-east of the site which will be upgraded for the benfit of all residents. - 4.1.5 The following pages set out four key layers of the masterplan build-up, explaining the rationale for the distribution of land uses, heights and density, landscape and open space, and access and movement. - 4.1.6 The next chapter provides further detail on the individual strategies/components of the masterplan and the specific requirements and/or limitations on their delivery.
 The detail of what these elements should look like is set out in the associated Design Code.